What should people know about Anaphylaxis?

 Due to the gravity of such a condition, immediate aid must be provided and a medical rescue team must be called immediately.
 Here are the steps to follow when aiding a person who is experiencing Anaphylactic shock.

 If the victim is unconscious, laying down position is more ideal.
 While if the person is having trouble breathing, a sitting position will be more helpful.

 An adrenaline autoinjector, or more commonly called Epinephrine (EpiPen) is a shot that must be administered usually in the thigh area.

 Cardiopulmonary Resuscitation (CPR)

-If the person is not responding or has abnormal breathing, administer CPR as aid.
+If the person is not responding or has abnormal breathing, administer CPR as an aid.

 Some people have a higher risk of going into shock than others.
 Here are some conditions that heighten a person’s risk of a severe allergic reaction.

 A person who has already had a previous attack has a high risk of another reaction that can be more severe than the initial one.
-Families with a history of Anaphylaxis should undergo CPR training, or even an online CPR training, to ensure that the members are capable of providing aid in case the EpiPens are not effective.
+Families with a history of Anaphylaxis should undergo CPR training, or enrolling in an online CPR course, to ensure that the members are capable of providing aid in case the EpiPens are not effective.